Your Guide to Planning, Planting, and Growing Crocosmia

-Crocosmia are summer blooming bulbs with exotic, brightly-colored flowers on wiry, arching stems.
-The buds open one-by-one from the bottom up and are magnets for hummingbirds.
-Crocosmia are native to eastern Africa.
-They are related to gladiolas and have similar sword-like foliage.
+Crocosmia are summer blooming bulbs with sword-like foliage and brightly-colored flowers on wiry, arching stems.
+The buds open one-by-one from the bottom up and the tubular flowers are magnets for hummingbirds.
+Crocosmia are indigenous to eastern Africa and are related to gladiolas.

 Plant crocosmia corms in spring for flowers in mid to late summer.
 In most climates, crocosmia is perennial and the plants will return to bloom again year after year.